ARRL Radiogram: Salutations

 Words like "love" and "regards", often associated with signatures in formal letters, are put in the text in amateur messages (not in the signature).

 Counting word groups for the check

-The number value to be entered in the "CHECK" in the preamble of the message is the total number of groups in the text between the start and end prosigns (but not counting the prosigns).
+The number value to be entered in the "CHECK" in the preamble of the message is the total number of “groups” in the text between the start and end prosigns (but not counting the prosigns).

-An easy rule to remember about counting word groups: ANY GROUP OF ONE OR MORE CONSECUTIVE CHARACTERS WITH NO INTERRUPTING SPACES, WITH A SPACE BEFORE IT AND AFTER IT, IS COUNTED AS ONE GROUP.
+An easy rule to remember about counting word groups:

+Any group of one or more consecutive characters, with no interrupting spaces and with a space before it and after it, is counted as one “group”.

 Such a group may be all letters, all numbers, or any mix of numbers, letters, or slashes (/), so long as there are no spaces within the group.
 Each word, group of connected digits, connected mixed characters, spelled punctuation word, “X”, or ARL constitutes one group for the purpose of calculating the total count to enter in the check section of the preamble.